 There are lots of sports journalism courses out there, offered at undergraduate or post-graduate level.
-This News Associates course is different and here’s why:
+This News Associates sports journalism course is different and here’s why:

 - We are proud it’s the number one journalism course of any kind in the UK – click here to see the results tables on the NCTJ website.

 - It’s practical, as you would expect from a course delivered alongside one of the UK’s biggest providers of sports content.
-You can’t learn journalism from a textbook.
-From week one there will be opportunities to attend matches, press conferences and interviews and develop your portfolio.
+You can’t become a sports journalist from a textbook.
+From week one there will be opportunities to attend matches, press conferences and interviews to develop your multimedia portfolio.

-“Sportsbeat & News Associates gave me the best possible training coupled with great opportunities to work in radio and TV.
+“Sportsbeat and News Associates gave me the best possible training, coupled with great opportunities to work in radio and TV.
 They set me up for my current job.”